-The weighted sum (or difference) of two Gaussian random variables is also a Gaussian.
+Here is a simple check on "gaussianity".
+It is a mathematical fact that the weighted sum (or difference) of two independently drawn Gaussian random variables is also a Gaussian.
 Thus if we compute a new image that is a linear combination of pixel intensities in a gaussian image (e.g. as in any convolution), the responses should have a gaussian histogram.
 Let's take a look at the histogram of a simple difference operator on the grayalpine image.
 Here is a discrete approximation of a short vertically oriented "edge detector", or first derivative: